oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

 1. Navigate to compute instance in Oracle Console.

-   Click the Navigation Menu in the upper left, navigate to Compute and then select Instances.
+   Click the navigation Menu in the upper left, navigate to Compute and then select Instances.

    ![Image showing navigation to compute instance](./images/navigate_2_compute.png)